thegetty/bronze-guidelines/content/intro.md

 As a tool, the present *Guidelines* aim:

--   to foster research and collaboration among a variety of experts with a particular interest in cast bronze sculpture—curators, conservators, conservation scientists, technicians, metallurgists, sculptors, {% def "bronze" %}, archaeologists, dealers, and collectors as well as academics and other specialists in allied fields—by facilitating more accurate and consistent communication across fields;
+-   to foster research and collaboration among a variety of experts with a particular interest in cast bronze sculpture—curators, conservators, conservation scientists, technicians, metallurgists, sculptors, {% def "founders" %}, archaeologists, dealers, and collectors as well as academics and other specialists in allied fields—by facilitating more accurate and consistent communication across fields;

 -   to enable a better synthesis of the rich volume of data that continues to be gathered on such works than has been possible to date;